junxit/us-congress-bills-111/metadata.md

 - 2010-03-18 — Senate amendment agreed to: Amendment SA 3552 agreed to in Senate by Unanimous Consent.
 - 2010-03-18 — Senate amendment proposed (on the floor): Amendment SA 3552 proposed by Senator Reid for Senator Nelson FL.(consideration: CR S1755; text: CR S1755)
 - 2010-03-18 — Senate amendment submitted
+- 2010-03-19 — Message on Senate action sent to the House.
+- 2010-03-19 — Received in the House.
+- 2010-03-19 — Referred to the House Committee on Foreign Affairs.